Sandra-Be/crystal_energy_alfa/README.md

     * Click on the **Crystal Energy** repository on [GitHub link](https://github.com/Sandra-Be/crystal_energy_alfa).
     * Click on the **Code** button, and copy the URL.
     * Go into your local workspace and open a new terminal.
     * Type `git clone` and paste the URL you copied from GitHub, and press Enter.
-It shpuld look like this:
+It should look like this:

 ```
 git clone https://github.com/*username*/*repository*